About Kiku Day

 Kiku Day studied shakuhachi with Okuda Atsuya – one of the foremost performers of jinashi shakuhachi – in Tokyo Japan for 11 years before she returned to Europe to study ethnomusicology at SOAS, University of London.
 She pursued her MFA in Music Performance at Mills College, Oakland, USA.
 Here she studied new music performance and improvisation on shakuhachi with Fred Frith, Jon Raskin, Joëlle Léandre, Anne LeBaron, Steed Cowart among others.
 She returned to SOAS in order to pursue her PhD, for which she did research on the construction of the jinashi shakuhachi and collaborated with five composers to research creative collaboration between performer and composer.

-Several composers have composed works for her, among others: Roxanna Panufnik; Takahashi Yuji; Frank Denyer; Marisol Jimenez; Marty Regan; Vytautas Germanavičius.
+Several composers have composed works for her, among others: Roxanna Panufnik; Takahashi Yuji; Frank Denyer; Marisol Jimenez; Marty Regan; Vytautas Germanavičius, Imanishi Taichi.

 Kiku Day has also been a board member of the Danish National Committee of ICTM (International Council for Traditional Music) 2010-19 and presently serving as the Danish Liaison Officer.